derikb/rpg-table-randomizer/tableformat.md

 * @property {String|Array} [sequence] tables to roll on. if array it can be an array of strings (table names) or objects (two properties table: the table to roll on and times: the number of times to roll)
 * @property {Array} [table] default table. array of strings or objects. removed after initialization and put in tables.default
 * @property {Object} [tables] a property for each subtables. if sequence property is not set then the first property of this Object is used to start rolling
+* @property {Array} [macro] for tables that are only used to aggregate result from other tables, this array consists of table keys to be rolled on in order
 * @property {Object} [print] objects to describe what parts of a (sub)table should be displayed in the results
 * @property {Object} [print.default] how to display the default table's results
 * @property {Object} [print.default.hide_table] set to 1 will not show the table name